Amancio Ortega: Career

 In 1963, he founded Confecciones Goa to sell quilted bathrobes.

 In 1975, he opened his first Zara store with his wife Rosalía Mera.

 In 2009, Zara was part of the Inditex group (Industrias de Diseño Textil Sociedad Anónima), of which Ortega owned 59.29%, and aside from over 6,000 stores included the brands Zara, Massimo Dutti, Oysho, Zara Home, Kiddy's Class, Tempe, Stradivarius, Pull and Bear, Bershka and has more than 92,000 employees.

 His public appearance in 2000, as part of the warm-up prior to his company's initial public offering on the stock market in 2001, made headlines in the Spanish financial press.
 However, he has only ever granted interviews to three journalists.

 In 2009, he was appointed Knight Grand Cross of the Order of Civil Merit.

 In 2011, Ortega announced his imminent retirement from Inditex, parent company of the Zara chain, stating that he would ask Inditex vice-president and CEO Pablo Isla to take his place as head.
 In 2012 Ortega donated about €20 million to Caritas Internationalis, a Roman Catholic relief organisation.

 He purchased the Torre Picasso skyscraper in Madrid.
 He also purchased the Epic Residences and Hotel in Miami, Florida.

 In July 2017, for its second edition of the AEF awards, the Spanish Association of Foundations awarded Amancio Ortega in the 2017 Philanthropic Initiative category.
 He also donated 300 million euros to fight cancer across Spain, which were invested in the purchase of 440 machines to detect the disease.
 As a result of this, the number of Spanish public hospitals equipped with stereotactic radiotherapy machines has risen from 20 to 70.
 However, these decisions were not unanimously welcomed and were criticized by some political parties like Podemos.
-Recently, news indicate that he has bought the Troy Block complex, known to the public as one of the buildings where Amazon Seattle has its headquarters.
+News reports indicated that he bought the Troy Block complex, known to the public as one of the buildings where Amazon Seattle has its headquarters.

 It was revealed in July 2020 that Ortega's property holdings, through his investment company Pontegadea, were worth $17.2 billion.
 Ortega is the executive chairman of Pontegadea, and real estate assets in his portfolio include Manhattan’s Haughwout Building and Southeast Financial Center.
 In 2019, the company completed a $72.5 million deal for a downtown Chicago hotel, which followed purchases of a building in Washington’s central business district and two Seattle office buildings.

 Ortega was reported to have lost $10 billion as a result of the coronavirus pandemic.